margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The big lone bird standing on the grass nea rhte farm holding her poise.
 The lone bird skating on ice.
 The shadow of the lone bird in/on the grass.
+The bird alone on the city map, she knows her city and she loves the water.

-Stamina, Graceful, Strong, Loving, Sturdy, At peace, Confident, Aware, Poised, Balanced, Determined, Free, Landing
+Stamina, Graceful, Strong, Loving, Sturdy, At peace, Confident, Aware, Poised, Balanced, Determined, Free, Landing, Curious, Observant

 <br>